Crocoblock/jet-smart-filters-epro-loop-builder-provider/README.md

-# jet-smart-filters-epro-loop-builder-provider
+# Beta version Elementor Pro Loop Grid provider for JetSmartFilters

-Beta version of Elementor Pro Loop Grid provider for JetSmartFilters
+This version will be merged into JetSmartFilters 3.1.0 update